QRemy/EAS_2025_gammapy/README.md

 ## Installation

-First step is to install gammapy and gammapy-data, using the recommended setup is the simpler : https://docs.gammapy.org/1.3/getting-started/index.html#recommended-setup
+First step is to install gammapy and gammapy-data, using the recommended setup is simpler : https://docs.gammapy.org/1.3/getting-started/index.html#recommended-setup

 Second step is to clone this repository as